 Drug companies optimize their production operations across the world to stay competitive in the pharmaceutical industry.
 However, production delocalization forces them to thoroughly analyze the incoming raw materials for quality control, product safety and regulatory purposes, which can eventually increase the cost.
-Additionally, the industry is shifting from a representative sampling method towards a total traceability of the incoming materials, thus affecting factory efficiency and operational costs.
-Hence, stringent control over the quality and safety of all materials used in the production of a pharmaceuticals is essential.
+Additionally, the industry is shifting from a representative sampling method towards total traceability of the incoming materials, thus affecting factory efficiency and operational costs.
+Hence, stringent control over the quality and safety of all materials used in the production of pharmaceuticals is essential.

 This article covers the affordability and advantages of using handheld Raman for this purpose.

 The advent of portable and handheld instruments has enabled new analytical capabilities for production traceability, quality control and quality assurance in the pharmaceutical industry.
 Nowadays, warehouses can be equipped with a variety of analytical techniques such as X-ray fluorescence (XRF), Mid-IR, NIR, and UV-Visible capabilities.

 These portable devices can deliver data quality comparable to conventional laboratory-grade bench devices in certain cases.

 One of the most widely adopted portable devices for this type of quality control is Raman spectroscopy, which enables rapid determination of unknown compounds, such as the measurement of pharmaceutical ingredients, the validation of high purity chemicals, and the authentication of drug compounds.

 Raman technology is ideal for the direct analysis of an unknown material in a warehouse environment as it requires little to no sample preparation.
 Moreover, it can handle different forms of samples, including slurries, gels, solutions, crystals, powder, and can perform analysis directly through a plastic bag or clear container.